fac-members/fac-slides/src/slides/tfb-showcase.md

 ---

-This support allows us to continue developing our Tech for Better programme throughout 2020 and 2021.
-The funding has directly supported building of ten MVPs, including those presented today.
+This support has allowed us to continue developing our Tech for Better programme throughout 2020 and 2021.

+As a direct result of this support, we've been able to build ten MVPs, including those presented today.
 Eight of these were built with Ideas and Pioneers grantees.

 ---